Here comes the Top Ten medieval TV series!!

 Pillars of the Earth brought us a murderous romp from the civil war that engulfed England under the reign of King Stephen.
-This was the beginning of the Templar era and a very violent time for England, often called the great anarchy.
+It was a period called The Great Anarchy that tore families apart and reduced some aristocrats to outlaw status.
+This was at the beginning of the Templar era and a very violent time for England.
 I loved this series – absolutely faultless.

 GAME OF THRONES

 It’s mythical, Tolkein with attitude and full of gory violence – but strangely, it captures the flavour of the Middle Ages quite well.
 Full of court intrigue and belief in strange beings that dwell in the forests, what’s not to like as a medievalist?
 I’m always of the view that the Targaryen family are basically the long reigning Plantagenets of England who went a bit off the rails with Richard II.
 The dynasty ended with his murder and a usurper Henry taking over.
 Sounds familiar?

 WORLD WITHOUT END

 Like Pillars of the Earth, this comes from the pen of Ken Follett – only now we’ve moved about 150 years ahead.
 This is the reign of Edward III and again, it’s after another civil war.
 The last king, Edward II, has been killed….or has he?
 Edward II, by the way, was the last king to preside over the Knights Templar before they were crushed.